Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Methods

-To train quantum neural networks parameterized quantum circuits with classical optimizer feedback loop are used.
-Variational quantum circuit is a sequence of quantum gates depending on tunable parameters (rotation operator as in Eq. \ref{eq:Ry}) and entangling gates, which connects qubits and responsible for nonlinearity (like activation function in classic) and “neurons” connection.
+To train quantum neural networks, parameterized quantum circuits with a classical optimizer feedback loop are used.
+A variational quantum circuit is a sequence of quantum gates depending on tunable parameters (rotation operator as in \eqref{eq:Ry}) and entangling gates, which connect qubits and are responsible for nonlinearity (like an activation function in classic) and “neurons” connection.

-For quantum solution parameterized quantum circuits were used with Adam optimizer.
-For quantum classification problem we used Margin loss (Eq. \ref{eq:margin-loss} due to the architectural feature) and MSE (Eq. \ref{eq:mse}) for image reconstruction.
+For quantum solution, parameterized quantum circuits were used with Adam optimizer with learning rate of 0.001 for classification and 0.01 for image reconstruction.
+For the quantum classification problem, we used Margin loss (\eqref{eq:margin-loss} due to the architectural feature) and MSE \eqref{eq:mse} for image reconstruction.

-Margin loss can be described by the formula:
+Margin loss can be described by the following formula: